najoshi/nik-presents/README.md

     cd /home/pi/.config/lxsession/LXDE-pi/

 In this directory, there should be a file called "autostart".
+If it doesn't exist, create it.
 Change the file so it looks like this:

 > @lxpanel --profile LXDE-pi
 >